befr003/python/README.md

-# Python rest with sql
+# Python flast rest with sql